 “Best management practices” is a term used to describe different ways to keep pollutants out of runoff and to slow down high volumes of runoff.

 Preventing pollution from entering water is much more affordable than cleaning polluted water!
 Educating residents about how to prevent pollution from entering waterways is one best management practice.
-City codes that require people and businesses involved in earth disturbing activities --like construction and agriculture -- to take steps to prevent erosion are another way to prevent stormwater pollution.
+City codes that require people and businesses involved in earth disturbing activities --like construction-- to take steps to prevent erosion are another way to prevent stormwater pollution.
 There are also laws about litter, cleaning up after pets, and dumping oil or other substances into storm drains.

 Education and codes are just two best management practice examples.
 Some BMPs are constructed to protect a certain area.
 Some are designed to slow down stormwater, others help reduce the pollutants already in it – there are also BMPs that do both of these things.

 Detention ponds and other structures are built to temporarily hold water so it drains away slowly.
 They fill up quickly after a rainstorm and allow solids like sediment and litter to settle at the pond bottom.
 Then, the water slowly drains.
 These facilities are one constructed BMP example.
-Rain gardens, storm drain grates, filter strips, sediment fences, and permeable paving are other examples of stormwater is kept clean and managed.
+There are also acceptable and allowable discharges to the MS4.

 A best management practice (BMP) is any schedule of activities, prohibition of practices, maintenance procedure, or structural and/or managerial practice that, when used singly or in combination, prevents or reduces the release of pollutants and other adverse impacts to surface water, stormwater and groundwater.